mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/99.Variables/docs.md

 > Value: `ext4` (default) / &lt;filesystem type&gt;

-Defines which file system type Mender will build for the rootfs partitions in the `.biosimg`, `.sdimg`, `.uefiimg` and the `.mender` file.
-See [File system types](../02.Board-integration/01.Partition-configuration/docs.md#file-system-types) for more information.
+Defines which filesystem type Mender will build for the rootfs partitions in the `.biosimg`, `.sdimg`, `.uefiimg` and the `.mender` file.
+See [filesystem types](../02.Board-integration/01.Partition-configuration/docs.md#filesystem-types) for more information.